 Section 7.
 If there is more than one nominee for any office, the election shall be held virtually during the third week in October and the results announced by the presiding officer as soon as the virtual votes are tallied.
 Newly elected officers shall assume their duties after the installment meeting in December.

 General meetings of the membership shall be held at the discretion of the President.
 A minimum of two (2) General meetings should be held during the calendar year.
 Voting via email or other virtual methodology shall be allowed at the discretion of the President.
 Such action shall have the same force and effect as an in-person vote of the general membership.
 The results of a virtual vote shall be recorded in the minutes.

 ARTICLE VIII AMENDMENTS

 These Bylaws or any part thereof may be repealed or amended, or new Bylaws adopted at any in-person General meeting or through virtual technology by a two-thirds vote of the members present, provided that (1) the proposed amendment or Bylaw has been announced at least three weeks before the requested vote and (2) a quorum has been obtained, whether in-person or virtually.

 A quorum at any regular or special meeting of the Board of Directors, whether in-person or virtually, shall consist of five (5) or more Directors.

 A quorum at any regular or special meeting of the general membership, whether in-person or virtually, shall consist of thirty-five percent (35%) or more of the membership.

 ARTICLE IX RULES OF ORDER

 Robert’s Rules of Order (Revised) shall be the authority in all questions of parliamentary procedure not covered by these Bylaws.

-Bylaws updated and approved unanimously by the membership via an online ballot on November 18, 2020.
+Bylaws updated and approved unanimously by the membership at a General meeting on August 8, 2023.